Transparency First

 jetblue_family

-πŸ“Œ What it does
+📌 What it does

-Barclays only allows you to hold one JetBlue personal card at a timeβ€”JetBlue Card, JetBlue Plus, or JetBlue Premier.
-You must close or product-change your current JetBlue personal card before applying for a different one.
-The JetBlue Business card is separate and not affected by this restriction.
-Additionally, bonus eligibility resets after 24 months.
+Barclays is observed to allow only one JetBlue personal card at a time — JetBlue Card, JetBlue Plus, or JetBlue Premier.
+You generally need to close or product-change your current JetBlue personal card before applying for a different one.
+The JetBlue Business card is separate and does not appear to be affected by this restriction.
+Additionally, bonus eligibility appears to reset after 24 months.

-πŸ’‘ Why it exists
+💡 Why it exists

 Barclays enforces a one-personal-card-per-family policy for JetBlue products.
 This prevents customers from holding multiple tiers simultaneously and encourages product changes rather than new applications.
 The 24-month bonus cooldown discourages frequent churning.

-βœ… How to satisfy it
+✅ How to satisfy

 If you want a different JetBlue personal card, close or product-change your current one first.
 For bonus eligibility, wait 24 months from when you last received a JetBlue bonus.
 The business card can be held alongside any personal JetBlue card.

-πŸ“ Example
+📝 Example

 JetBlue Plus